programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-06.png" alt="Boxplots showing distances (in km) between sister cities of different countries." caption="Figure 6.
 Box plots showing distances (in km) between sister cities of different countries." %}

 Figure 6 reveals an interesting pattern for German cities especially: it shows that they tend to establish sister-city relationships with cities that are geographically closer, as indicated by the lower median distance and smaller spread of the box compared to other countries.
-This could reflect Germany's position as a central and well-connected country within Europe as its geographic location and strong economic ties with its neighbors could encourage the formation of regional partnerships within a smaller radius.
+This could reflect Germany's position as a central and well-connected country within Europe, whose geographic location and strong economic ties with its neighbors could encourage the formation of regional partnerships within a smaller radius.

 ## Advanced Manipulations to Graphs' Appearance

 So far, you have relied on ggplot2's to automatically decide your graphs' appearance.
 However, you'll certainly encounter various reasons to adapt these choices, for example to improve readability, highlight specific aspects of the data, or adhere to specific style guidelines. ggplot2 offers a wide range of customization options to fine-tune the appearance of its plots.
-To learn how to do this, let's start with a simple plot and build on it step by step.
+To learn how to do this, you'll start with a simple plot and build on it step by step.

 Let's explore how demographic characteristics influence urban relationships by examining the population size of sister cities.
 This analysis connects to broader historical questions about how city size affects international influence, how urban hierarchies develop, and how demographic patterns shape cultural and economic exchanges.
 Similar approaches could be used to study historical questions about urbanization patterns, the development of metropolitan regions, or the relationship between population size and economic development.

-We will begin by creating a scatter plot of the population size for origin and destination cities.
+We will begin by creating a scatter plot connecting the population size of origin and destination cities.
 A scatter plot is a graph that uses dots or points to represent the intersecting values of two variables for each observation.
-In this case, each point on the scatterplot will represent a sister city pair, with the x-coordinate indicating the population of the origin city and the y-coordinate representing the population of the destination city.
+In this case, each point on the scatterplot will represent a sister-city pair, with the x-coordinate indicating the population size of the origin city and the y-coordinate representing the population size of the destination city.
 If we observe a clear positive trend, with points clustering along a diagonal line from the bottom left to the top right of the plot, it will suggest that cities tend to form relationships with other cities of similar population size.

 Since `eudata` contains 13081 entries, using them all would lead to overplotting.
-Therefore, we will use a random sample of 15% of the cities in our data frame with the function [`sample_frac()`](http://dplyr.tidyverse.org/reference/sample.html).
-We will also work with the [natural logarithm](https://en.wikipedia.org/wiki/Natural_logarithm) of the population data to overcome skewness.
-Since we are looking at a random data selection, we must 'set a seed' to ensure reproducibility.
-This means that, if you run the code again, you will get the same random sample.
+Therefore, in this example, you will select a random sample of 15% of the cities in the data, using the function [`sample_frac()`](http://dplyr.tidyverse.org/reference/sample.html).
+It's also helpful to work with the [natural logarithm](https://en.wikipedia.org/wiki/Natural_logarithm) of the population size to overcome skewness.
+Since you are using a random data selection, you must 'set a seed' to ensure reproducibility.
+This means that if you run the code again, ggplot2 will reselect the same random sample.
 You can do this with the `set.seed()` function:

 ```